 Update: Bryan Bishop emailed me this morning and said the following:

 By the way, I am one of the moderators for the Bitcoin-dev mailing list (one of the primary communication channels for Bitcoin development).
 Yesterday, I mistakenly approved an email from [email protected] — something I already regret doing.
 The email was a one-liner from “Satoshi” (no evidence that this is the real Satoshi) and it said “I am not Craig Wright.
 We are all Satoshi.”

 The onus of truth

 Craig Steven Wright could very well turn out to be Satoshi Nakamoto.
-But the evidence presented by Gizmodo and Wired is far from conclusive and falls well short of definitive proof that warrants the declaration that this is fact.
+But the evidence presented by either publication is far from conclusive, and falls well short of definitive proof that warrants a declaration of fact.

 To be quite clear, the work of Gizmodo and Wired was — for the most part — excellent.
 Both should be commended in their efforts.
 But as William Faulkner once said, “In writing, you must kill all your darlings.”
 Where each fell short wasn’t in due diligence, but in failing to take a step back to examine evidence that couldn’t hold up to scrutiny.
 This darling should have been killed.